 I have several birdbaths in my yard year-round.
-All except one are either right on the ground or very close to the ground.
-The final one is on a fairly low table on my front porch.
-While the birds seem to love these ground birdbaths, the cats in the neighborhood see them as an opportunity to hunt, so I set up a simple “all natural” birdbath defense a month or so ago that seems to be working very well.
+Most are right on the ground or very close to the ground.
+While birds seem to love these low and ground birdbaths, neighborhood cats see them as an opportunity to hunt.
+To keep cats out of the birdbaths, I set up a simple “all natural” birdbath defense.
+It is working very well.

-Our neighborhood has always had a horde of cats.
-Some are most definitely either feral or are never brought inside by their people and some are house cats that roam the neighborhood during the day.
+Our neighborhood has a horde of cats.
+Some are most definitely either feral or are never brought inside by their people.
+Others are house cats that roam the neighborhood during the day.
 They all find our yard infinitely appealing and interesting because so many birds visit the feeders and birdbaths.

 And yes, even with all this, I still spend time every day chasing various cats away.
 I imagine the neighbors have probably decided that the nutty woman they hear loudly and repeatedly saying, “Go Home!
 Go Home!
 Keep Moving!
 Keep Moving!” every day ought to be locked up.
 Sigh.

 For the record, I do like cats.
-We in fact currently have four indoor cats who were born to a feral cat in our garage.
-We got momma cat fixed, gave two kittens away and kept four of the kittens.
-We fed and took another feral to the vet when a wound on his leg wouldn’t heal.
+Our four indoor cats were born to a feral cat in our garage.
+We got momma cat fixed, gave two kittens away and kept four.
+When another feral had a wound on his leg that wouldn’t heal, we took him to the vet.
 And one of our previous cats was also a feral kitten.
 I wish people would keep their cats inside but they don’t, so that is reality.

-One new strategy the neighborhood cats came up with this summer was to find a spot to sit right next to a birdbath.
-They were counting on inattentive birds who might fly quickly to the water source without scouting it out first because they know the water is there.
+One strategy cats try is to sit right next to a birdbath.
+They count on inattentive birds who might fly quickly to the water without scouting it out first.
 This feline behavior drove me nutty because I didn’t want to draw in birds to what amounts to a cat trap.
-(Interestingly, the cats that are currently the most aggressive hunters in the yard are the cats that I’m pretty sure are well-fed house cats and not feral.
-They probably eat some of the birds they catch and carry some of them home to present to their people.
-Sigh again.)